|

 Up an IRA: with

-Matching Contributions for Your Employee
+Matching Contributions for Your Employee Children: You

-Children: You can accumulate a college fund
+can accumulate a college fund for each of your

-deductible for you and provides them with the
+children that is tax deductible for you and provides

-withdrawing these funds for college tuition
+in withdrawing these funds for college tuition and

-and expenses.
+expenses.

 -